ed-donner/llm_engineering/SETUP-PC.md

 3. Go to File > Save As.
 In the "Save as type" dropdown, select All Files.
 In the "File name" field, type exactly **.env** as the filename.
 Choose to save this in the project root directory (the folder called `llm_engineering`) and click Save.

-4. Navigate to the foler where you saved the file in Explorer and ensure it was saved as ".env" not ".env.txt" - if necessary rename it to ".env" -  you might need to ensure that "Show file extensions" is set to "On" so that you see the file extensions.
+4. Navigate to the folder where you saved the file in Explorer and ensure it was saved as ".env" not ".env.txt" - if necessary rename it to ".env" -  you might need to ensure that "Show file extensions" is set to "On" so that you see the file extensions.
 Message or email me if that doesn't make sense!

 This file won't appear in Jupyter Lab because jupyter hides files starting with a dot.
 This file is listed in the `.gitignore` file, so it won't get checked in and your keys stay safe.